 It’s impossible to watch Ant-Man and not try to imagine what it would have been like had Wright remained as its director.
 Wright’s presence is still felt in stretches and he and Cornish are still the top-billed screenwriters, with the addition of Adam McKay (Anchorman) and Rudd himself performing a rewrite.
 I’d love to one day read what Wright’s full script was like and what Marvel eventually decided they could not abide.
 Whatever the case may be, the Ant-Man that made it to the big screen across the world is a surprisingly entertaining and spry piece of work.
 Reed provides a nice dash of visual flavor without losing its sense of the comedy or drama, Rudd is effortlessly charming, and the structure provides plenty of payoffs.
 Above all else the movie maintains a sense of fun and a lightness in an arena too often overwrought with doom and gloom.
 I don’t imagine there will be any Ant-Man sequels soon since the character is rather limited, but expect to see Rudd popping up in other MCU titles (he’s already been spotted filming Captain America 3).
 Ant-Man is a fun diversion but even Marvel knows not to push its luck too far.

 Nate’s Grade: B

-Posted on July 21, 2015, in 2015 Movies and tagged action, adam mckay, comedy, comic book, edgar wright, evangeline lily, heist, joe cornish, michael douglas, michael pena, paul rudd, payton reed, sci-fi, super hero.
+Posted on July 21, 2015, in 2015 Movies and tagged action, adam mckay, comedy, comic book, edgar wright, evangeline lily, heist, joe cornish, marvel, michael douglas, michael pena, paul rudd, payton reed, sci-fi, super hero.
 Bookmark the permalink.
 Leave a comment.